-Coinsurance or Coinsurance Percentage means the percentage of Covered Service expenses that you are required to pay when you receive a service.
+Coinsurance means the part of Covered Service expenses that you are required to pay when you receive a service.
 Coinsurance amounts are listed in the Schedule of Benefits.
 Not all Covered Services have Coinsurance.

-Complaint means any expression of dissatisfaction by you or your authorized representative to us that is about us or Providers with whom we have a direct or indirect contract.
+Complaint means any expression of dissatisfaction by you or your Authorized Representative to us that is about us or Providers with whom we have a direct or indirect contract.